Even though dogs are social animals, many have to spend hours alone at home.

-When leaving home, detach yourself from those nervous feelings and guilty eyes – instead, let your pooch know that all is well by projecting confidence to neutralize separation anxiety in dogs.
+When leaving home, detach yourself from those nervous feelings and guilty eyes – instead, let your puppy know that all is well by projecting confidence to neutralize separation anxiety in dogs.

-Remember, dogs can single out their owner’s negative energy in a jiffy.
+Remember, dogs can single out their owner’s negative energy instantly.

 Therefore, banish those guilty feelings linked with leaving your dog alone when bidding them adieu.

-A confident and assertive demeanor upon leaving will assure your dog that everything is hale and hearty.
+Upon leaving, a confident and assertive demeanor will assure your dog that everything is hale and hearty.

 7. HUMBLE BEGINNINGS